eth-sri/zkay/impl-notes-v0.3.md

 # Implementation Notes: Homomorphic Encryption in v0.3

 This file gives an overview of where the various homomorphic features of zkay v0.3 are implemented.
 The changes compared to v0.2 are grouped by subsystem, see Fig. 2 (p.
-12) of the [zkay 0.2 tech report](https://arxiv.org/pdf/2009.01020.pdf).
+12) of the [zkay 0.2 technical report](https://arxiv.org/pdf/2009.01020.pdf).

 ## Parsing